 Before the experiment, the participant put on the OptiTrackTM medium-size mocap suit.
-With the help of laboratory assistant, thirty-four reflective markers were attached on the suit based on OptiTrackTM standard thirty-four-marker placement protocol (NaturalPoint Inc., 2011).
-After standard calibration and skeleton setting up procedure instructed by ARENATM mocap software (NaturalPoint Inc., 2011), the motion data of lifting were collected through OptiTrackTM six-camera tripod setup (NaturalPoint Inc., 2011) with 100 frames/seconds.
+With the help of laboratory assistant, thirty-four reflective markers were attached on the suit based on OptiTrackTM standard thirty-four-marker placement protocol [15].
+After standard calibration and skeleton setting up procedure instructed by ARENATM mocap software [15], the motion data of lifting were collected through OptiTrackTM six-camera tripod setup [15] with 100 frames/seconds.
 A thin metal stand supported the plastic tray with dumbbell weight to prevent marker blocking.
 During the experiment, the participant performed 0°, 30° and 60° lifting tasks in a randomized order.
-The participant stood straight with feet along with the tape of pre-defined angle, and lifted from the lift origin to upright position without moving feet.
+The participant stood straight with feet along with the tape of pre-defined angle, and lifted from the lift origin to upright position, at a normal pace, without moving feet.